 A written accounting of the week’s activities.
 (Or in my case, about a month.)
 These are my week notes for the final week in April, plus May 1.

-- Work on new features related to product detail pages (PDP) and finishing work from profile pages, specifically the profile landing page and navigation
+- Work on new features related to product detail pages (PDP) and finishing work from profile pages

 - Held a retro with team members